la2050/archive/_projects/2016/think-tanks-red-tape-removal-program-untying-the-bureaucratic-knots-from-la-art-production.md

   vacant sprawl – and turns it into our biggest strength.
 Demystifying the permitting process will add more usable and informal spaces for PLAY while increasing the cultural economy for stakeholders.
+Please explain how you will define and measure success for your project.​: >- Success will be measured by the amount of creators reached through our online program, and also by the tangible number of events produced after finishing our in-person program.
+While our focus is on site-specific art installations (and public art), not live performance, we tend to incorporate performance into every production that we create.
+These performances are often the most difficult to permit, but most attractive to branded collaborations with corporate sponsors: an important tool in the innovator's production realm toolbelt.

+  Our program will prep local directors from A-Z, including media deck creation to pitch to sponsors, press kits, networking with city officials, permitting, location identification, and many more areas.
+Ultimately, a successful program will generate one or more candidates for a sort of 'grant' that functions as the start up capital for one or more productions in collaboration with their creative entity and Think Tank Gallery.
+This collaboration may also loop in a branded sponsor.

+  The success of that production, and producing more thereafter, as well as independently produced activations from those who have benefited from our program will dictate our success.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - Community outreach
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/think-tanks-red-tape-removal-program-untying-the-bureaucratic-knots-from-la-art-production/skild-prod.s3.amazonaws.com/myla2050/images/custom540/9859494345741-team91.jpg
 organization_name: Think Tank Productions